-The scenic quality of the portions of the site transformed by agriculture is rated Low.
-This is due to the flat terrain that has no water features, limited vegetation and associated colours, is not a scarce visual resource and is partially degraded by agricultural practice.
-The only value element is the Adjacent Scenery which includes the rolling grasslands of the region that do add value.
+The scenic quality of the portions of the site transformed by agriculture is rated Medium.
+This is due to the flat terrain that has no water features, limited vegetation other than grassland and associated colours, is not a scarce visual resource and is partially degraded by agricultural practice.
+The only value element is the Adjacent Scenery which includes the rolling grasslands of the region that do add value in terms of maintaining the rural agricultural sense of place.
+However, small holding development to the east is influencing the sense of place, resulting in the emergence of a peri-urban landscape character.
 The overall sense of place is that of a rural, grassland agricultural landscape that does not offer much in terms of scenic resources.